 ^{1.} The Company paid Palamina for property acquisition payments and exploration services.
 Palamina's Chief Executive Officer is Andrew Thomson, who is also a director of Winshear.
-Alistair Waddell also serves as a Director of both Winshear and Palamina.
+Alistair Waddell also served as a Director of both Winshear and Palamina until September 30, 2022.